cemakpolat/gotutorials-codes/chapter-11/url-shortener/README.md

-Let’s move to the next project: **A URL Shortener**.
+## **URL Shortener Overview**
 This tool allows users to input long URLs and get a shortened version that redirects to the original link when accessed.

----

-### **URL Shortener Overview**

 #### **Basic Features (MVP)**:
 1. Input a long URL and generate a short URL.